1934 FIFA World Cup final tournament: Czechoslovakia vs Germany

-Third place play-off
+Match for third place

 Both teams changed their usual line-ups, resting several players.
 Austrian players wore an unusual light blue jersey borrowed from Napoli because of the clash of colours between the two traditional jerseys.
 Germany took the lead inside 25 seconds with the fastest goal of the tournament, scored by Ernst Lehner.
 They doubled the lead with Edmund Conen, but Austria got one back immediately after with Johann Horvath.
 Germany's third goal came after Karl Sesta attempted to sit on the ball to ridicule a German player; the ball was stolen by Conen, who crossed to Lehner.
 Sesta then scored a goal, but Germany held on for the victory.